mage-os/devdocs/integration-testing.md

 test to use the configuration file.

 <a href="#using-the-integration-test-configuration-file"></a>

 ### Using the Integration Test Configuration File

 The only difference in the run configuration is that the integration test `phpunit.xml.dist` or `phpunit.xml` configuration file from the `dev/tests/integration` directory must be selected.

-<a href="#integration-tests-file-structure"></a>
-## Integration Tests File Structure

-The root folder for the Magento integration tests suite — `<magento_root>/dev/tests/integration` — contains the following sub-folders and files:

-- `framework/` – Integration testing framework scripts, configuration files, and classes.
-- `Magento/` – A set of classes that implement the Magento integration tests framework.
-- `bootstrap.php` – The PHPUnit bootstrap script.
-- `etc/install-config-<db_vendor>.php` – A configuration file that provides values for installing the Magento application.
-- `testsuite/` – The test suite.
-- `tmp/` – A writable directory for storing temporary data during test execution.
-- `sandbox-<hash>/` – The folder where each Magento instance stores temporary and configuration data.
-- `phpunit.xml.dist` – A PHPUnit configuration file.

 <a href="#using-data-providers-in-integration-tests"></a>

 ## Using Data Providers in Integration Tests

 Data providers are a powerful feature of PHPUnit that allow you to run a test multiple times with different data sets.